Pandora: Documentation en: Intro Monitoring

 - Quiet: Parameter by which the module will continue to receive information, but no type of event or alert will be generated.

-- Cascade Protection Services: Parameter by which the generation of events and alerts would go through to the service to which it belongs if this feature is enabled.
+- Cascade Protection Services: Parameter by which event and alert generation would become part of the service to which it belongs if this feature is enabled.

-- Cron: Parameter by which it is possible to specify periods of time in which the module will be executed with the nomenclature: Minute, Hour, Day of the Month, Month, Day of the week.
+- Cron: Parameter by which it is possible to specify time periods in which the module will be executed with the nomenclature: Minute, Hour, Day of the Month, Month, Day of the week.
 There are three different possibilities:

 - Cron from: any -> No monitoring restrictions (default)